Head of Urban Socio-Spatial Development Department, Assistant Professor

-Alonso Ayala is an architect and development planner specialized on the fields of regional development planning, human settlement planning and urban and housing research in emerging economies, as well as academic and professional capacity building.
-He has recently defended his PhD at the Faculty of Spatial Planning of TU Dortmund University.
-The title of the dissertation is: Urban Upgrading Intervention and Barrio Integration in Caracas, Venezuela.
+Alonso Ayala is the Head of the Urban Socio-Spatial Development Department at IHS.
+He is an architect and development planner specializing in regional development planning, human settlement planning, urban and housing research in emerging economies, and academic and professional capacity building.
+He obtained his PhD at the Faculty of Spatial Planning of TU Dortmund University, entitled Urban Upgrading Intervention and Barrio Integration in Caracas, Venezuela.
 He has over fifteen years of working experience.
 He has conducted field research on informal urban processes in Venezuela, Bangladesh and the Philippines.
-His specific fields of expertise are: Manager of housing projects, Planner of human settlements, Researcher of housing and urban development in the developing world, Lecturer of human settlement planning and housing in developing countries, Facilitator of urban and regional planning workshops and Trainer of trainers and institutional capacity building.
+His specific fields of expertise are manager of housing projects, planner of human settlements, researcher of housing and urban development in the developing world, lecturer of human settlement planning and housing in developing countries, facilitator of urban and regional planning workshops and trainer of trainers and institutional capacity building.

-Before starting his academic career in Germany he was involved in Venezuela in architectural design and construction management of various housing projects of different scales (1993-2000).
-Upon completion of his Masters studies in Regional Development Planning (2000-2002), he was invited by the management of the SPRING International Master Programme to the TU University of Dortmund, Germany to pursue his PhD and also work at the Department of Spatial Planning in Developing Countries (2003-2008).
-The work involved various responsibilities including lecturing on a range of topics, conducting action-oriented workshops, institutional capacity building and curriculum development.
-Alonso Ayala currently joined the academic staff of IHS (October 2008).
+Before starting his academic career in Germany, he was involved in Venezuela in architectural design and construction management of various housing projects of different scales (1993-2000).
+Upon completion of his Masters' studies in Regional Development Planning (2000-2002), he was invited by the management of the SPRING International Master Programme to the TU University of Dortmund, Germany, to pursue his PhD and also work at the Department of Spatial Planning in Developing Countries (2003-2008).
+The work involved various responsibilities, including lecturing on various topics, conducting action-oriented workshops, institutional capacity building and curriculum development.

 Ayala, A. (2011).
 The relational universe of Ayigya.
-In: The transformation of the urban structure of Kumasi : Studio Ghana 2010-2011 (10 architectural and urban proposals for the city of Kumasi), Publikatieburo Bouwkunde ,TU Delft, Delft, pp. 40-41.
+In: The transformation of the urban structure of Kumasi : Studio Ghana 2010-2011 (10 architectural and urban proposals for the city of Kumasi) (pp. 40-41).
+Delft: Publikatieburo Bouwkunde ,TU Delft.

 Ayala, A., Geurts, E. and Ahmad P. [et al.], (2010).
 Urbanising Africa : the city centre : experiences with inner-city revitalization from Johannesburg (South Africa), Mbabane (Swaziland), Lusaka (Zambia), Harare and Bulawayo (Zimbabwe).
-(IHS working papers series, no. 26) Rotterdam, Institute for Housing and Urban Development Studies (IHS), 80 p.
+(IHS working papers series, no. 26).
+Rotterdam: Institute for Housing and Urban Development Studies (IHS).

-Ayala, A., (2009).
-The integration Paths of the Barrios of Caracas, In: Hill, A. and Weiß, K. (eds.)
-Spatial planning with obstacles : 40 years of spatial planning in crisis regions and developing countries, (Dortmunder beiträge zur raumplanung : blue series, no. 133) Dortmund, Institute of Spatial Planning (IRPUD), pp. 105-122.
+Ayala, A. (2009).
+The integration paths of the Barrios of Caracas, In A Hill and K Weiß (Eds.)
+Spatial planning with obstacles : 40 years of spatial planning in crisis regions and developing countries, (Dortmunder beiträge zur raumplanung : blue series, no. 133) (pp. 105-122).
+Dortmund: Institute of Spatial Planning (IRPUD).

-Ayala, A., (2009).
-Community organisations, misiones and integration of barrios of Caracas : the Case of the CAMEBA Upgrading Project (IHS working papers series, no. 21) Rotterdam, Institute for Housing and Urban Development Studies (IHS), 19 p.
+Ayala, A. (2009).
+Community organisations, misiones and integration of barrios of Caracas : the Case of the CAMEBA Upgrading Project (IHS working papers series, no. 21).
+Rotterdam: Institute for Housing and Urban Development Studies (IHS).